Looking for the perfect place to stay in Singapore? Here are my first-hand experiences with some of the best luxury and boutique hotels in the city.

 Quick tips for your Singapore trip

-- To get into Singapore you’ll need to fly into Changi International Airport.
-A cab from the airport to most places in the city costs just 25 SGD (18 USD) and takes less than half an hour from door-to-door, or you can hop on a shared airport shuttle for 7 USD if you aren’t in a hurry.
+✈️ To get into Singapore you’ll need to fly into Changi International Airport.
+A cab from the airport to the city costs approximately 25 SGD (18 USD) and takes less than half an hour from door-to-door, or you can pre-book your private airport pick up or drop off here.
+Not in a rush or traveling light?
+Hop on a shared airport shuttle for 7 USD if you aren’t in a hurry.
 Click here to book your Singapore airport shuttle ahead of time!

-- The currency is the Singapore Dollar.
-The exchange rate is approximately US$1/1 Euro to 1.4 SGD or AU$1 to 0.9 SGD, though most places accept credit card.
+💱 The currency is the Singapore Dollar.
+The exchange rate is approximately US$1 to 1.38 SGD, 1 Euro: 1.46 SGD or AU$1: 0.87. though most places accept credit card.

-- Most Singaporeans are bilingual and almost everyone speaks and understands English.
+🌐 Language in Singapore: Most Singaporeans are bilingual if not trilingual, and almost everyone speaks and understands English.

-- You can pay for MRT tickets and bus journeys using cash, or you can purchase an E-Z link card at the airport.
+You can pay for MRT tickets and bus journeys using contactless credit/debit card payment, or you can purchase an E-Z link card at the airport.
 The card is similar to London’s Oyster or Hong Kong’s Octopus card and costs 10 SGD – it comes with 5 SGD of credit and 5 SGD is a non-refundable deposit.

 Where to stay in Singapore